ciromattia/kcc/README.md

    Reworked options system (call with -h option to get the inline help)
   - 1.40 - Added some options for controlling image optimization Further optimization (ImageOps, page numbering cut, autocontrast)
+  - 1.41 - Fixed a serious bug on resizing when img ratio was bigger than device one
   - 2.00 - GUI!
 AppleScript is gone and Tk is used to provide cross-platform GUI support.

 ## TODO